DarkGyarados/Dragontravel/README.md

     >>>> A LITTLE MESSAGE TO ANYONE USING PARTS OF DragonTravel IN ANY OTHER PROJECT: <<<<

-    Even though it is not obligatory, it would be nice if you could add a notice linking to this project (GitHub and/or BukkitDev) in the README of you project. :)
+    Even though it is not obligatory, it would be nice if you could add a notice linking to this project (GitHub and/or BukkitDev) in the README of your project. :)